josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 There are a few cases where you give a component an attribute, such as when you want to augment a built-in element.
 For example, [Material Design](https://material.angular.io/components/button/overview) uses this technique with `<button mat-button>`.
-However, you wouldn't use this technique on a custom element.
+However, you would not use this technique on a custom element.

 </div>